A Father's Day remembrance of a perfect day on the Chesapeake.

-As we ate, we watched a small seaplane land on the Miles and taxi towards the Crab Claw.
+We watched a small seaplane land on the Miles and taxi towards the Crab Claw as we ate.
 The pilot shut down its engine as he neared us, passed a long wooden oar through a side window, and paddled the last few feet to tie up directly in front of our table.
 We smiled at each other and shook our heads, thinking how foreign this pleasant place was to the universe we normally inhabited.

-At the time I was stumbling my way through a book Nigel Calder wrote, called Einstein's Universe.
-It says on the dust jacket, "Relativity Made Plain" which is a bit of a reach.
+At the time I was stumbling my way through a book Nigel Calder wrote called Einstein's Universe.
+It said on the dust jacket, "Relativity Made Plain" which is a bit of a reach.
 As part of his discussion of the theories Einstein formulated replacing Newtonian concepts of gravity with ones involving time and space, he provides a description of how two bodies influence one another.

 Moons and planets are falling freely, travelling as straight as they can through curved space.
 A massive body, he says, "distorts time and space around it and those distortions guide the movements of other objects in its vicinity."
 He goes on to explain that a massive body bends space to such an extent that a smaller object falling freely at the right speed goes right around the massive body and back to its starting point.